cogentcore/core/docs/content/file-tree.md

 filetree.NewTree(b).OpenPath(".")
 ```

+## Events

-You can detect when the user selects files:
+You can detect when a user selects files:

 ```Go
 ft := filetree.NewTree(b).OpenPath(".")